 On installations with more than 1000 nodes, two-third (rounded up to the nearest GB) should be allocated to Jetty.
 For example, if the server has 16GB of RAM, 11GB should be allocated to Jetty

-save between one fifth to one fourth of memory used by rudder-jetty.
+G1GC saves between one fifth to one fourth of memory

 The default out-of-the-box configuration of PostgreSQL server is really not compliant for high end (or normal) servers.
 It uses a really small amount of memory.